 8. ProForm Hybrid Trainer

-This ProForm is high priced on the lower end and provides some great features in a machine that aren’t available from the other options on this list.
+It is a high priced on the lower end ellipticals from ProForm and provides some great features in a machine that aren’t available from the other options on this list.
 This is the first hybrid on the list, meaning you can workout while sitting or while standing up.
 That way, you can have a full body workout and concentrate on more areas than any other elliptical on the list.
 Work on your arms and get them ripped while sitting in the comfortable recumbent seat, or work on your lower body with the 15-inch stride length while standing up.

 Included in the system are 14 workout apps and 14 digital resistance levels with a target pacer and RPM meter.
 The built-in LCD window is pretty average but keeps things clean enough to sort out while in use.
 Don’t let the fact that this is a hybrid fool you, as the elliptical portion has a strong inertia enhanced flywheel to handle whatever you throw at it.
 The feet can be adjusted to your height and comfort, and if you need to move the machine, it has transport wheels on one end to roll it from one room to the next.